fiskaltrust/rollout-doc/buy-resell/shop.md

 | ![](../images/numbers/6.png) | A confirmation for your order will be shown and also sent to you via E-Mail.  |

 ## Transfer Entitlements to PosOperators Outlet
-To transfer the entitlements to the PosOperator, you have to [surrogate] (../getting-started/operator-onboarding/surrogating) into that account by clicking the PosOperators name at `PosOperator` / `Overview`.
+To transfer the entitlements to the PosOperator, you have to [surrogate](../getting-started/operator-onboarding/surrogating) into that account by clicking the PosOperators name at `PosOperator` / `Overview`.

 import ReactPlayer from "react-player"